 No Busy Church: If a growing, active church had purchased the site, the property would become very active.
 It is not unusual for more than a dozen different groups to meet regularly at local churches from early morning through evening, every day of the week, in addition to the church’s Sunday services.

-No Additional Homes: While the church property’s current zoning would make it challenging to build housing on the site, if a developer succeeded in rezoning the site, several homes or even a small apartment building could be built there.
+No Additional Homes: While the church property’s current zoning would make it challenging to build housing on the site, new pro-housing state laws could make it feasible.
+If a developer succeeded in rezoning the site, several homes or even a small apartment building could be built there.

 Less Noise: We will continue to not allow any outdoor activities after 6 p.m. on weekdays and to restrict weekend outdoor activities to only a very small number of official school activities held only on Saturdays and only during daylight hours.
 We also will move and improve the North Tustin Campus’ sound system so the noise level of outdoor announcements will be reduced for our neighbors.

 If you are adding students, how can you be reducing the allowed intensity?